 Full site back ups

-You can back up your whole site on an environment from the command line, using Drush.
+You can back up your whole website on an environment from the command line, using Drush.
 The

-drush archive-dump command creates a complete archive file of your site.
-For example, to back up the Prod environment of a site named example1:
+drush archive-dump command creates a complete archive file of your website.
+For example, to back up the Prod environment of a website named example1:

 drush @example1.prod archive-dump